adrianoluengo/Adriano-Game-Engine/README.md

 # Adriano-Game-Engine
-update: 12/17/21 - The prohjects first release is now availible for download.
+**update**: 12/17/21 - The prohjects first release is now availible for download.
 I already compiled the project into a windows executable.
 I'll also upload a demo to show what the model renderer does.

 This is a game engine project which will use an iterative approach to versions, slowly adding new features, in order to hopefully create a simple game engine coupled with a simple tech demo.